snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-60-bee-hummingbird-released.md

 * [Technical documentation][s3-sink-techdocs]

 If you have any questions or run any problems, please [raise an issue] [issues] or get in touch with us through [the usual channels] [talk-to-us].

-<h2><a name="codenames">7.
-Release codenames</a></h2>

-Up until now, all Snowplow releases have used [semantic versioning][semantic-versioning].
-We have decided to move away from this approach, since semantic versioning only makes sense for individual applications.
-For example, knowing that the new version of one of our Kinesis apps has only increased the patch version would tell you that you don't need to edit your configuration file to upgrade.
-But for the [Snowplow repository as a whole][repo], starting from now, each new release will be given a single number (in this case 60, since it is the sixtieth release) together with a codename.
-The codenames will be birds in ascending order of size, starting today with the [bee hummingbird][bee-hummingbird].

 [pkallos]: https://github.com/pkallos
 [s3-sink]: https://github.com/snowplow/snowplow/tree/master/4-storage/kinesis-elasticsearch-sink